Neos-Metaverse/NeosLocale/README.md

 - Make sure the .json locale file is UTF8 encoded
 - Always keep the "Dummy" : "Dummy" entry at the bottom of the file.
 This way you don't have to remember to remove the comma at the end of the last entry every time
 - Copy & Paste the whole content of the file into this online validator to ensure you don't have any syntax errors: https://jsonformatter.curiousconcept.com/

+- DON'T update the Localization Status section of this document, it is automatically generated when changes are merged

 # If you're contributing a new language
 1) Create a new Issue (https://github.com/Frooxius/NeosLocale/issues) for given language in format "Language [lang-code]", for example "English [en]", which will help coordinate efforts of different translators.